-Shane is here to help small businesses in their quest to navigate the thicket of federal government contracting.
+Shane is a Senior Associate Attorney at Koprince Law, and he is here to help small businesses in their quest to navigate the thicket of federal government contracting.
 In this endeavor, he draws on his years of experience with a boutique law firm specializing in bankruptcy and debtor-creditor rights.
 In that position, he managed legal problems in hundreds of bankruptcy cases including chapter 11 reorganizations and individual chapter 7 and chapter 13 cases, and advised clients ranging from individual consumers to small businesses on fundamental financial matters and how to run through the gauntlet of bankruptcy laws and procedures.

 In addition, he has litigated numerous issues of state and federal law before federal bankruptcy courts, as well as matters on appeal.
 The issues he has litigated range from real property law to interpretation of loan documentation and divorce decrees.
 Based on this experience, Shane excels in handling settlement negotiations, as well as drafting both transactional and litigation documents, skills that come in handy in solving government contract issues.